qsnmehdi/MLOPS/README.md

 This project entails conducting exploratory data analysis and selecting appropriate models.
 The deployment of the chosen model is executed utilizing FastAPI and Docker.

-Post-deployment monitoring of the model is accomplished through Grafana and Prometheus.
+Post-deployment monitoring of the model is accomplished through Prometheus.